 I love the look and feel of Moo business cards.
 They are thick and nicely printed.
 The only problem is I can’t fit very many of them without my wallet looking like George Costanza’s wallet.
 And they tend to get marred more easily.

-On a side note, Moo allows you to create to eight different backs.
-I had created recently and I quotes from Steven Wright and Deep Thoughts by Jack Handey, which were good conversation starters.
+On a side note, Moo allows you to create eight different backs.
+I had ones created recently and I used quotes from Steven Wright and Deep Thoughts by Jack Handey, which were good conversation starters.

 Warnings About Business Cards